 The Group acquired four office buildings in 2009, one in 2010, two in 2011 and one in 2012 in The Netherlands which are leased to tenants on fixed long-term rental agreements.
 In 2013 the investment portfolio was extended by the acquisition of two office buildings and one apartment building in the Netherlands.
 In 2014 the investment portfolio was extended by the acquisition of a retail real estate in the Netherlands.
+In 2015 the Group acquired a new building in the Netherlands.
 Based on these agreements the contracted revenue is as described in the table below.

-The Group's fixed rental fee revenue under non-cancellable leases as of 31 December 2014 (EUR):
+The Group's fixed rental fee revenue under non-cancellable leases as of 31 December 2015 (EUR):